charlotteslee/playground/README.md

 * fork this repo. to your own repo.
 * play around with git: commit, pull, and push
 * Create PR

+Young Cha: Mar 27th, 2018 Welcome to ODK Media in Fullerton!